trdroid/Android-Examples/_misc/Gradle/README.md

 <b>Tasks</b>: Every project contains one or more tasks.
 Tasks are defined in a build script and contain a list of Actions to perform.

-<b>Actions</b>: An Action is a block of code and is analagous to a method in Java.
+<b>Actions</b>: An Action is a block of code, analagous to a method in Java.
 Actions are contained in Tasks and are executed in order.

 ### Build configuration file